• About Alley

 #29 Review HOA rules

 If you live in a place that has an HOA, you will want to make sure to read all of the HOA rules and regulations when you move in.
-That way you will know exactly what you can and can’t do.
-For example, our neighborhood has a rule that says we can’t have a fence that is taller than 4 feet.
-I’m glad I knew that before spending thousands of dollars installing a new privacy fence.
+That way, you will know exactly what you can and can’t do.

 #30 Light some candles and make your house smell amazing

-Everyone’s home has a unique scent and your new home probably smells like the previous homeowners.
+Everyone’s home has a unique scent, and your new home probably smells like the previous homeowners.
 Now is the time to give your home a deep clean, light some candles, and make your house smell like your home.

 #31 Open all windows to let in fresh air and natural light

-Along those same lines, during your move-in day, remember to open all of the windows to let in all that fresh air and sunshine.
+Along those same lines, during your move-in day, remember to open all of the windows to let in fresh air and sunshine.
 While you are at it, you could take the time to clean the window sills that may have some dirt left over from the previous owners.

 #32 Make your house feel more like home

-I feel extremely passionate that your house should feel like home.
-It’s the place you will spend the majority of your time so it’s important to make it feel homey.
 I have put together a list of ways to make your house feel like home that you may not have thought of yet.
 Hopefully, you can do some of these things when you first move in so that your transition to your new home can feel seamless.

 More practical new home ideas

-Now for the more practical advice haha.
+Now for the more practical advice, haha.
 Even though it may not be as exciting as unboxing all of your items and dreaming up big plans for your new home, these practical things are still important to do.
 I have made a list to help you not forget amongst the fun!

 #33 Set up your trash & recycling